end2endzone/end2endzone-hugo/content/blog/2014-08-05-my-expectations-and-things-i-would-like-to-shoot.md

 The first one is obvious: it's experimenting with a super long shutter speed.
 I am also expecting difficulties from the earth rotation that might create trails or blurry spots instead or bright stars.
 I also remember seeing gears that can counter the rotation of the earth to get a fixed point of view on a region of the sky.
 That might come handy sometime.

-The second thing I would like to shoot is what's called &quot;star trails&quot; (<http://en.wikipedia.org/wiki/Star_trail>).
+The second thing I would like to shoot is what's called "star trails" (<http://en.wikipedia.org/wiki/Star_trail>).
 There is a star in the sky that has a fixed point over time in the sky.
 That star is Polaris (also called the North Star).
-The objective is to take time lapse pictures of this area and then use a computer software (don't know which one!) to &quot;merge&quot; all the picture together.
+The objective is to take time lapse pictures of this area and then use a computer software (don't know which one!) to "merge" all the picture together.
 The results is a fixed star and a multitude of circles around it (the results of the orbit of each star in the field of view).

 # A waterfall